Explore the Advanced Standing J.D. Program

 Curriculum

 Our required curriculum provides students with the building blocks for success.
-Our curriculum is constantly evaluated to ensure our graduates are prepared for today's legal profession.
-Students complete 88 credit hours to earn a Juris Doctor (JD) degree, including any credits transferred from their foreign law school.
+Our curriculum is regularly evaluated to ensure graduates are prepared for today's legal profession.
+Students complete 88 credit hours to earn a Juris Doctor (JD) degree, including any accepted credits transferred in from an in-person foreign law degree program.

-Students start their studies at MSU Law with a weeklong Foundations of Law course, which equips them with an understanding of the American legal system.
-Advanced Standing J.D. students, like traditional J.D. students, take our prescribed 1L curriculum, which gives students a solid foundation in Civil Procedure, Contracts, Constitutional Law, Criminal Law, Property, the Regulatory State, and Torts, along with an introduction to Contract Negotiation.
+ASJD students alongside first-year J.D. students start their studies at MSU Law with Foundations Week, an introductory week to the academic year at MSU Law.
+This required orientation to MSU Law includes Foundations of Law coursework and an introduction to the community at MSU Law.
+Like traditional J.D. students, ASJD students, take our prescribed 1L curriculum, which gives students a solid foundation in Civil Procedure, Contracts, Constitutional Law, Criminal Law, Property, the Regulatory State, and Torts, along with an introduction to Contract Negotiation.

 All first-year schedules include Research, Writing, & Analysis, as well as Advocacy—intensive courses that develop critical writing and oral presentation skills.
 Our 130+ electives enable students to shape their experiences.
 Upper-level students can focus on a particular area of law, earn a specialized certificate, or otherwise develop their interests.